DataCater/helm-charts/eks/README.md

 # datacater-helm-chart
-Helm chart for deploying DataCater on Elast Kubernetes Service (EKS).
+Helm chart for deploying DataCater on Elastic Kubernetes Service (EKS).

 1. Make sure you are logged in to the right account and region for the setup.
   ```bash